 Ali A Baaj, Praveen V Mummaneni.
 Handbook of Spine Surgery.
 2011, 480 p.
 Available at: http://books.google.co.in/books/about/Handbook_of_Spine_Surgery.html?id=-MRYK8l40SYCandredir_esc=y

-Figure 9.
-Histologic features demonstrating perivascular eosinophilic condensation and hyalinization (H&E stain at 20x magnification).
+Figure 4: Histologic features demonstrating perivascular eosinophilic condensation and hyalinization (H&E stain at 20x magnification).

 Call outs must be placed in the body of the manuscript to indicate where an image is to be located.
 Example:

 Tables are placed in numerical order at the end of the manuscript following the list of figures.
-A legend is to accompany all tables and call outs are to be placed in the body of the text to indicate where the table is to be located in the article.
+A legend is to accompany all tables and call outs are to be placed in the body of the text to indicate where the table is to be in the article.
 The tables function in Microsoft Word is to be used to create data tables rather than using columns of tabbed information.

-Once the article is accepted a confirmation mail will be sent to the corresponding author.
-After about 2-3 weeks post acceptance the authors can check its issue placement in the ahead of print section.
-A proof of the article will be sent to the corresponding author for necessary changes just before the issue is to be published.
+Once the article is accepted, a confirmation mail will be sent to the corresponding author.
+After about 2-4 weeks post acceptance, the author(s) may write at email@example.com in order to know the issue placement.
+A galley proof of the article will be sent to the corresponding author for necessary changes just before the issue is to be published.

-Online Proof correction: Once the galley proof of the accepted article is ready, it will be then sent to the Corresponding author.
-The environment is similar to MS Word: in addition to editing text, you can also comment on figures/tables and have to answer to the queries provided in the query form that will be sent along with the pdf proof.
+Once the galley proof of the accepted article is ready, it will be then sent to the Corresponding author.
+In addition to editing text, you can also comment on figures/tables and must answer the queries provided in the query form that will be sent along with the PDF proof.
 Web-based proofing provides a faster and less error-prone process by allowing you to directly type your corrections, eliminating the potential introduction of errors.

 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 It is important to ensure that all corrections are sent back to us in one communication.
 Please check carefully before replying.
 Proofs must be checked carefully within 48 to 72 hours of receipt, as requested in the cover letter accompanying the page proofs.

-Reprints: Reprints of articles can be obtained on special request by paying a nominal amount.
-Please write an e-mail to Ashwani Shukla at email@example.com for the same.
+Reprints of articles can be obtained on special request by paying a nominal amount.
+Please write an e-mail to Tushar Nanda at firstname.lastname@example.org for the same.